matrix-org/mscbot/README.md

 # mscbot

-[mscbot](https://github.com/mscbot) manages asynchronous decision making on Rust issues and PRs.
+[mscbot](https://github.com/mscbot) manages asynchronous decision making on Matrix spec issues and PRs.
 It has been adapted from rust-lang/anp's excellent [rfcbot](https://github.com/anp/rfcbot-rs).

-It listens for commands on all repositories owned by the [matrix-org](https://github.com/rust-lang) organization.
+It listens for commands on all repositories owned by the [matrix-org](https://github.com/matrix-org) organization.

 While its intended usage is for MSCs, you can use its tracking on any issue or pull request which needs an async review/decision cycle.